 Being a passionate trainer, Megan is committed and dedicated to her own training regimes.
 Megan has represented Ireland as a sprint athlete and has a wealth of experience in Olympic Weightlifting.
 Currently, her training programs are focused on Hypertrophy with the goal of building muscle mass.

 Born in Doncaster, England in 1983, Sarah started her training at the Doncaster All Stars Taekwondo team and remains a member of the Doncaster club.
-Sarah started to make a name for herself in 1998, by becoming Junior World Champion at the tender age of 15, followed by Junior European Champion in 1999.
+In 1998 Sarah became Junior World Champion at the tender age of 15, followed by Junior European Champion in 1999.
 Sarah then qualified for the 2000 Summer Olympics in Sydney, drawing the attention of Jackie Chan who sponsored her while promoting Shanghai Noon in the UK.
 Although not taking a medal in the 2000 Olympics (4th place), Sarah went on to become World Champion in 2001, the first British Taekwondo World Champion ever.
 Sarah has since become four times European Champion and World silver medallist in 2005.